 I received this email QSL in January 2023, about 2 months after I restarted the hobby.
 At the time I didn’t have this weblog up and running.
 So this is a bit of a catch- up:

+Note that the reception date quoted is incorrect, it should be December 2022 obviously.
 Unlike Izmir, Istanbul Radio can also be heard on HF frequencies, making it an easier catch for listeners outside Europe/Middle East.

 QSL for Izmir Türk Radio 2187.5 kHz.
-Back in the 80-ies I heard this station quite often, or better said, I heard calls made to this station often on 2182 kHz.
+Back in the 80-ies I heard this station from Turkey quite often, or better said, I heard calls made to this station often on 2182 kHz.
 The “Iezzmir – Iezzmir” call from the radio officers was easily recognizable.
 But I never managed to QSL them.

 Last night I heard them for the first time in DSC mode.
 They sent an answer to a test call from cargo ship Erge (Panamese flag) anchored in Izmir harbor.
 My report to turkradyo@kiyiemniyeti.gov.tr was answered within a day with an almost fully detailed reply.